caedm/wall-ink/README.md

 ### Option 2:
-Buy all the [loose parts](https://github.com/caedm/wall-ink/wiki/partslist) and [[build the wall-ink circuit]].
+Buy all the [loose parts](https://github.com/caedm/wall-ink/wiki/partslist) and solder them to the [printed circuit board](https://github.com/caedm/wall-ink/wiki/Printed-Circuit-Board).
+You will also need to [3d print a case](https://github.com/caedm/wall-ink/wiki/7.5%22-Wall-ink-case) for the project.
 If you want to start with the real thing, there is no reason why you can't just go straight to it.

 <img src="https://i.imgur.com/KjgHKaQ.png" width="400">